-How Jenna Dewan, Justin Theroux & More Celebs Returned to Social Media After Announcing Their High-Profile Splits
+How Irina Shayk, Adele & More Celebs Returned to Social Media After Announcing Their High-Profile Splits

 While we mortals have the luxury of laying low after experiencing a particularly brutal breakup, most celebs don’t — especially if they boast a huge social media following.

-Celebs like Nikki Bella and Jenna Dewan didn’t hold back when they returned to social media after announcing their high-profile splits.
+Celebs like Irina Shayk and Adele didn’t hold back when they returned to Instagram after announcing their high-profile splits.
 All eyes were on these newly single stars as they made heartbreaking revelations … or posted pics from their recent puppy or family outings.
 Both equally important, of course.

 Here, we break down those moments.